The world's 17 best Christmas markets

 Few cities steep themselves in the festive spirit like Vienna.
 The Austrian capital's first Christmas Market was held in 1298 and today the city has more than 20 events to choose from.

-First timers, though, should make a beeline for the Viennese Christmas Market, which takes place in front of City Hall.
+First timers, though, should make a beeline for the Viennese Christmas Market, which takes place in front of City Hall (Rathaus).

 With around 151 stalls serving everything from boozy Christmas punch to gut busting Austrian sausages, the market also boasts a huge ice rink for skating, reindeer rides for kids and a classic nativity scene.